Climate-based lettuce planting guide for Cleveland, Ohio

 Main risk: The main mistake here is treating lettuce like a crop that only needs to finish.
 In practice, results are better when planting is timed for quality, not just maturity.

-How Frost Affects Lettuce in Cleveland
+How Frost Affects Planting Dates for Lettuce in Cleveland

 Cleveland usually has about 218 frost-free days, with a typical last spring frost around April 8 and a typical first fall frost around November 12.